theNewDynamic/oregonsadventurecoast.com/content/blog/2018-05-18-featured-adventure-take-a-kayak-tour-on-oregons-south-coast.md

 ---
 title: 'Featured Adventure: Take a Kayak Tour on Oregon''s South Coast'
-date: 2018-05-18T15:51:18.000Z
+date: 2018-05-18T15:51:18.000+00:00
-description: >+
-  Fishing, wildlife viewing and exploring the peaceful waterways along Oregon's South Coast...these are a few of our favorite things.
-For the ultimate summertime adventure, it doesn't get much better than gliding along the water on a guided kayak tour.
+description: "Fishing, wildlife viewing and exploring the peaceful waterways along Oregon's South Coast...these are a few of our favorite things.
+For the ultimate summertime adventure, it doesn't get much better than gliding along the water on a guided kayak tour.\n\n"
 tags:
 - Cape arago state park
 - Crabbing & Clamming
 - Fishing
 - Crabbing & Clamming
 - Guided Kayak Tour
 - Kayak
 - Oregon Coast Kayak Tour
 - South Coast Tours
 - South Slough National Estuarine Research Reserve
 - Sunset Bay State Park
 categories:
 - Kayaking
 - Miscellaneous
-image: /img/05-18-18-adventure-kayak-tour.jpg
+image: "/img/05-18-18-adventure-kayak-tour.jpg"

 ---
 Fishing, wildlife viewing and exploring the peaceful waterways along Oregon's South Coast...these are a few of our favorite things.
 For the ultimate summertime adventure, it doesn't get much better than gliding along the water on a guided <a href="/kayaking/" target="_blank" rel="noopener noreferrer">kayak</a> tour.